srbala/insight/docs/quickstart.md

 	* For example :  /home/helicalinsight-master/hi-repository

 ##### Steps :
 1. Install the sql file `db.sql`, and `SampleTravelData.sql` present in db-dump folder.
-This contains the database required for `hi-ce` application and sample reports.
+This contains the database required for `insight` application and sample reports.

 	```text
 	*\db-dump\SampleData.sql